vking34/interview-questions/README.md

 7. Comparison between MySQL vs Monogodb
 8. Differences between Postgres (MySQL) and MongoDB
 9. What is index?
 How it works?
+10. Standards for the response time? benmark tools?

 ## DevOps Engineerer
 1. Docker